kirillgla/stellaris-orbital-ring-buildings-mod/content/README.md

-This is the 'Orbital Ring Buildings Updated' mod for Stellaris.
+This is the 'Orbital Ring Buildings' mod for Stellaris.
 If you have any suggestions, please feel free to raise them on the mod's Steam or [GitHub page](https://github.com/kirillgla/stellaris-orbital-ring-buildings-mod), or ping me in [Stellaris Modding Den](https://discord.gg/bHVez2C).